An award-winning website

 Promoting what matters

-We were clear from the offset that the website needed to meet the university’s most pressing goals.
-It needed to promote and differentiate the university brand from competitors whilst supporting the organisation to meet student recruitment goals.
+We were clear from the offset that the website needed to meet the university’s ‘most pressing’ goals.
+It needed to promote and differentiate the university brand from competitors whilst supporting student recruitment goals.
+Clarifying and gaining buy-in to this agenda was important, moving internal stakeholders away from using it as a dumping ground for all audiences and agendas.

 Achieving outstanding results

-Over a two-year period, the university’s recruitment position transformed, with a 16% increase in firm applications and even more for hero courses.
+And our investments reaped results!
+Over a two-year period, the university’s recruitment position transformed, with a 16% increase in firm applications and even more for high-growth courses.
 Website analytics showed huge improvement also with more visitors, reduced bounce rates and significantly more time spent browsing the site.